ReadKeyCodes/Programming-Language-Line---or-L---/README.md

 ## Introduction:
-Line-- is a staticly typed programming language(a sub-language would be a better fit) where all of the code is to be written in one continuous line.
+Line-- is a statically typed programming language(a sub-language would be a better fit) where all of the code is to be written in one continuous line.
 This feature gave the language its name, Line--, inspired by the name `C++`.
 But due to the lack of many functionalities that a programming language has, it has been named with '--' instead of '++'.

 # Front End: